harness/developer-hub/docs/first-gen/firstgen-release-notes/fg-delegate.md

 <Kustomizedep />

+## Latest: Harness version 808xx, Harness Delegate version 23.09.808xx

+Harness FirstGen release 808xx includes the following changes for the Harness Delegate.

+### New features and enhancements

+This release does not include new features or enhancements.

+### Early access features

+This release does not include early access features.

+### Fixed issues

+- You can no longer update `Delegatelp` or `DelegateName` using the delegate update API without Manage Delegate or Administer Other Account Functions permissions.
+(PL-40795, ZD-44419)

+### Hotfixes

+This release does not include hotfixes.

+## Previous releases

+<details>
+<summary>2023 releases</summary>

-## Latest: Harness version 80504, Harness Delegate version 23.09.80505
+#### Harness version 80504, Harness Delegate version 23.09.80505

 Harness FirstGen release 80504 includes the following changes for the Harness Delegate.

-### New features and enhancements
+##### New features and enhancements

 - The OWASP Java HTML Sanitzer version is upgraded to 20220608.1.
 (PL-40807)

 - The Spring Boot library is upgraded to version 2.7.14.
 (PL-40810)

-### Early access features
+##### Early access features

-This release does not include any new early access features.
+This release does not include early access features.

-### Fixed issues
+##### Fixed issues

 - Fixed an issue when using multiple HTTP Helm Chart repositories that could lead to an increase in CPU utilization on the delegate due to background connector validation tasks.
 This was caused by running Helm repository update during the validation tasks.
 (CDS-76433, ZD-48363)

 - With an earlier update, delegates tried to create a Kubernetes runner, which created an API client using the Kubernetes config.
 Shell delegates tried to fetch the local config.
 GKE configurations with expired credentials resulted in an error.
 (PL-40631, ZD-48998, ZD-49702)

    This issue is fixed.
 Harness catches the exception and continues with delegate startup.

-- Need draft RN (CDS-76433, ZD-48363)

-### Hotfixes
+##### Hotfixes

-The current version does not include a hotfix release.
+This release does not include hotfixes.

-## Previous releases

-<details>
-<summary>2023 releases</summary>

 #### Harness version 80308, Harness Delegate version 23.08.80308